-Although some people refer to any kind of aesthetic facial surgery as a face lift, the word more appropriately applies to surgical rejuvenation procedures dealing with visible signs of ageing in the cheeks, chin, and neck.
+Although some people refer to any kind of aesthetic facial surgery as a face lift, the word more appropriately applies to surgical rejuvenation procedures dealing with visible signs of aging in the cheeks, chin, and neck.
 Deep wrinkles below your lower eyelids, creases descending from the nose to the corners of your mouth, and sagging in the middle portion of your face are usually addressed with a facelift.
 A more targeted face lift procedure, known as a neck lift, will remove jowls or a double chin.

 How a Face Lift Works